precice/calculix-adapter/docs/get-calculix.md

 After building, make sure that you make yaml-cpp discoverable by setting e.g. your `LD_LIBRARY_PATH`.
 You don't need this for the CalculiX adapter, but you would need it e.g. for the OpenFOAM adapter.

+**Note:**: While v0.6.2 is known to work, try the latest available version first.
+Newer compilers might only be supported by newer versions.

 **Note**: If you use Boost 1.67 or newer, then you also need to install yaml-cpp 0.6 or newer.
 Similarly, for an older Boost version, you also need an older yaml-cpp.
 Unfortunately, this is not related to the adapter's code.
 </details>